ucsd-cse29/fa24/src/pa/pa3/index.md

 over a network.

-One nice feature of HTTP is that it is a primarily text-based protocol, which makes it easy for humans to read and debug.
+One nice feature of HTTP is that it is a primarily text-based protocol, which makes it more straightforward for humans to read and debug.
 It is also well-understood by web browsers and programs like `curl`, making it easy to test and connect to user-facing devices.